Warrant Officer BB Mearns 1550874 RAFVR/Pilot Officer 184096

 There were 20 cells a side and I was in one of the middle ones while Jack was in the end one on the same side.
-We told all the lads the war situation as we knew it and then asked who were in the jail from our squadrons.
+We told all the lads the war situation as we knew it and then asked who were in the Gaol from our squadrons.

-We found there were about eight of our squadron in jail, and we heard of others who had been but had died.
+We found there were about eight of our squadron in Gaol, and we heard of others who had been but had died.
 In the short time to talk at our disposal, and due to having to talk from cell to cell, it was not possible to get anyone's story in any great detail, but from what I could get in that way from one short whispered conversation I had with Jack when we both happened to be in the wash place together, I found out that he had come down through engine trouble.

 I don't think he had been shot up at all, but, as in our case, one engine packed up and they had to crash land.
 Both he and his Navigator got out OK.
 I am not at all sure where he came down but believe it was to the west of Prome, between the Irrawaddy and the hills which did not give them much chance of evading capture.

-The conditions in the cell block were not very good, but they were better than in the MP Jail.
+The conditions in the cell block were not very good, but they were better than in the MP Gaol.
 The lads did get a wash, usually once a day or every other day, though as the numbers increased it was not so frequent.
-There were three meals a day, but there was less than a third of what we had been given in the jail, and whereas in the jail I had never been able to eat even a third of what I was given, I could eat all I got and an awful lot more I didn't.
+There were three meals a day, but there was less than a third of what we had been given in the Gaol, and whereas in the Gaol I had never been able to eat even a third of what I was given, I could eat all I got and an awful lot more I didn't.
 The food was a bit better cooked, but there was insufficient.
 It consisted of rice three times a day, with a little thin vegetable soup, occasionally we had more of a vegetable stew than a soup, and when there was any meat, maybe once a week, or even a bone which was picked bare of meat, or gristle left, and broken for the marrow, we felt as if we'd had a treat.